deproxy/deproxy.github.io/_posts/2021-08-30-my-new-game.md

 ###My New Game "Cute Fox" is Downloadable Now!

 I've been working on a game project called "Cute Fox" for several days and I finally uploaded it on a platform called itch.io which game developers use to upload games they made.
+I made some more games too but I don't think they are good enough to upload to itch.io

 ###It's Free to Play!